 - 1. Open Internet Explorer. - 2.
 From the Tools menu, select Internet Options, Security tab. - 3.
 Click Trusted Sites and then click Sites. - 4.
-Deselect the option Require server verification (https:) for all sites in the zone, and then add http://<hostname or IP Address of the Appliance server hosting the AppAssure Core> to Trusted Sites. - 5.
-Click Close, select Trusted Sites, and then click Custom Level. - 7.
-Scroll to the bottom of the screen to User Authentication $\rightarrow$ Logon, and then select Automatic logon with current user name and password. - 8.
+Deselect the option Require server verification (https:) for all sites in the zone, and then add http://<hostname or IP Address of the Appliance server hosting the AppAssure Core> to Trusted Sites - 5.
+Click Close, select Trusted Sites, and then click Custom Level. - 6.
+Scroll to Miscellaneous → Display Mixed Content and select Enable. - 7.
+Scroll to the bottom of the screen to User Authentication → Logon, and then select Automatic logon with current user name and password. - 8.
 Click OK, and then select the Advanced tab. - 9.
 Scroll to Multimedia and select Play animations in webpages. - 10.
 Scroll to Security, check Enable Integrated Windows Authentication, and then click OK.